AI translation platform combining machine learning with human expertise for professional translation

 Is AI translation safe for healthcare and legal content?

-Safe as a first-draft and accelerator — not as the only layer.
-For HIPAA-bound healthcare content you need a BAA, EU/US data residency control, and a certified medical translator on the final review.
-Legal contracts need MTPE at minimum and a sworn translator for binding versions.
-Court filings often require a certified human translator from start to finish.
+Safe as a first draft and accelerator, not as the only layer.
+For HIPAA-bound healthcare content you need a BAA, EU/US data-residency control, and a certified medical translator on final review.
+Legal contracts need post-editing at minimum and a sworn translator for binding versions.
+Court filings often require a certified human translator start to finish.

 How long does it take to integrate an AI translation API into my product?

-A simple text-to-text API integration with one engine and a flat glossary lands in 2–4 weeks for a focused team.
+A simple text-to-text integration with one engine and a flat glossary lands in 2–4 weeks for a focused team.
 A streaming/real-time integration with WebRTC, ASR, MT, and TTS layers is more like 6–12 weeks for an MVP.
-A fully production-ready multi-engine system with glossary, fallback, observability, and multi-tenant isolation is a 3–6 month engagement.
-With Agent Engineering, our delivery times are typically 30–40% faster than traditional dev shops.
+A production-ready multi-engine system with glossary, fallback, observability, and multi-tenant isolation is a 3–6 month engagement.
+With Agent Engineering, our delivery is typically 30–40% faster than a traditional dev shop.

-Should I pick one AI translation company or use multiple?
+Should you pick one AI translation company or use several?

-Multi-engine is the dominant 2026 pattern.
+Multi-engine is the dominant 2026 pattern — 47.4% of enterprise teams in Crowdin’s 2026 survey run multiple providers versus 32.2% on one.
 Best engine per language pair, automatic failover on outages, A/B testing on new releases, and LLM rerank for long-form.
-Even if you only enable one provider in production today, architect for swap-ability.
-Vendors that don’t support multi-engine (or charge extra for it) are placing a long-term ceiling on your quality and resilience.
+Even if you enable one provider in production today, architect for swap-ability so no single vendor caps your quality and resilience.

 Real-time translation